-The Conflict Archives showcases insightful, absorbing writing and offers extensive coverage of conflict and politics across the globe.
+The Conflict Archives showcases insightful, absorbing writing and offers extensive coverage of conflict and politics across the Greater middle east.

 A digital news portal, The Conflict Archives aims to provide readers with objective, engaging content supported by in-depth analysis and research of contemporary conflict zones.